 Student Loan

-Include student loans as defined by the FR Y-9C, Schedule HC-C, items 6.b and 6.d.
+Include student loans as defined in the FR Y-9C, Schedule HC-C, items 6.b and 6.d.

 Small Business Loan - Scored (Domestic)

 The loan population of domestic small business loans is dependent on two factors: 1) the classification of the loan as defined in the FR Y-9C, Schedule HC-C (i.e. based on the collateral, counterparty, or purpose of the loan); and(2) whether the method to measure credit risk for the loan is different than that used for ordinary corporate loans.